Rev. Jasmine Beach-Ferrara,

 Contact: jasmine@southernequality.org

-Leila Barazandeh,
+Leila Barazandeh

-Operations Coordinator • She/Her/Hers
+Operations Manager• She/Her/Hers

 Leila is a proud Iranian-American who was raised in Carrboro, NC.
 She got her Associates in Arts from Durham Technical Community College before moving out west to attend UNC-Asheville and study Political Science.
 In April 2019 she graduated from the prestigious Frontline Leaders Academy where she traveled across the US training to work on political campaigns.
 She has worked on several political campaigns focusing on campaign management and field directing throughout WNC.
 In her spare time she enjoys volunteering in the community, hiking, and kayaking whenever possible.
 Listening to funk music and cooking food (especially Persian) are among her favorite activities as well.